Se7ven/silabs-multiprotocol-ember/silabs-multiprotocol-ember/README.md

 ## About

+This addon is based on official SiliconLabs Zigbee/OpenThread Multiprotocol Add-on from Home assistant dev team.

 This add-on allows you to use Zigbee and OpenThread protocol simultaneous on a single Silicon Labs based radio.
 The radio needs the RCP Multi-PAN firmware installed to support multiple IEEE 802.15.4 Personal Area Networks (PAN).
 The